Assessment & Target Setting

 - We carry out an annual Performance Tables Comparison in which we compare our performance with that of similar special schools across the northwest.
 As less information is now published by the Department for Education this comparison is now restricted to a comparison of Progress 8 and Attainment 8 measures.

 - We carry out an in-depth analysis of end of Key Stage 4 performance in all qualifications.
 As part of this process we assign points to all qualifications in line with the system used by the Department for Education prior to 2014.
 This takes account of all of the qualifications we offer and is another way of comparing each year group’s performance with that of previous cohorts.
 It has the advantage of including the progress made by our less able students who do not follow GCSE courses.

 Attainment and progress in meeting annual targets is reported to parents via:

-For more information about school performance check out our Data Dashboard in the 'Information' section of this website.
+For more information about school performance check out our Performance Data page of this website.

 The following flowchart summarises our approach to assessment: